Boy, do I love lists of everything. They are concrete, they are concentrated and you can soak up a ton of helpful information in just a few minutes.

 53. Always do one thing at a time.

-This may be a personal preference, but I find it hard to get organized if I’m jumping from one thing to another.
+This may be a personal preference, but I found that getting organized is a lot harder if I’m jumping from one thing to another.

-Start with one thing, finish it and the do another.
+Start with one thing, finish it, and then do another.
+One step at a time (and with reasonable breaks!).

 54. Use colored folders for color-coded organizing.